A parent smiles as they hold a baby seated on a kitchen counter

 Talk to your doctor or IBCLC about multivitamins

-Lactating people need to increase their daily intake of many vitamins and minerals (like iodine), so it’s possible that your diet alone might not provide adequate nutrition—especially if you avoid certain foods.
-It’s always best to talk to your doctor to make sure you’re getting the right mix of nutrients to keep you and your baby healthy.
+Lactating people need to increase their daily intake of many vitamins and minerals (like iodine), so it’s possible that your diet alone might not provide adequate nutrition — especially if you avoid certain foods.
+Lactating people should keep in mind that their daily intake of vitamins and minerals may require different amounts or higher levels than pregnant or non-lactating postpartum individuals.
+Because the recovering body needs essential vitamins and minerals to recover in addition to the body utilizing what the parent takes in for milk production, being mindful of adequate nutrition is important for the overall health and wellness of the parent.
+It’s always best to talk to your doctor and IBCLC to make sure you’re getting the right mix of nutrients to keep you and your baby healthy.

 Increase your caloric intake

-According to the CDC, lactating parents typically need an additional 450-500 kcal of nutrient-dense food every day (approximately 2,300 to 2,500 daily kcal)—that’s more calories than you needed to consume while pregnant!
-But that math doesn’t apply to everyone: the number of calories an individual needs will depend on their age, body mass index, activity level, and whether they’re exclusively breastfeeding or supplementing with formula.
-Plus, the increased recommended caloric intake absolutely does not mean you should expect nursing to help you lose pregnancy weight.
-The priority is filling up your stores so you can feed your little one — not emptying them prematurely because of societal pressures.
+According to the CDC, lactating parents typically need an additional 450-500 kcal of nutrient-dense food every day (approximately 2,300 to 2,500 daily kcal) — that’s more calories than you needed to consume while pregnant!
+But that math doesn’t apply to everyone: The number of calories an individual needs will depend on their age, body mass index, activity level, and whether they’re exclusively breastfeeding or supplementing with formula.
+The priority is filling up your stores so you can feed your little one and recover comfortably.

-A solid rule of thumb is this: Eat the things that make you feel good, and schedule an insurance-covered consultation with an IBCLC about any questions that arise.
+A solid rule of thumb is this: Eat the things that make you feel good and schedule an insurance-covered lactation consultation with an International Board Certified Lactation Consultant about any questions that arise.
 When you take care of yourself with a balanced, nutritious diet, you and your baby will benefit!

 Get the care you deserve